-Osaka is blessed with countless buildings worth investigating if you’re interested in architecture.
+Discovering Osaka architecture is easy as Osaka is blessed with countless modern buildings worth investigating if you're interested in building design and construction.

-So I thought I’d make a film incorporating both things – a walk at night through an area containing some of my favourite architecture.
+So I thought I'd make a video incorporating both things - a walk at night through an area containing some of my favourite architecture.

 I shot the film after going to a gig at a the 2nd Line live house in Fukushima ward.
 I starting filming around 10:45pm.